antonzaratustra/mentorist-habit-tracker/HABIT_CONVERSION_IMPLEMENTATION.md

 A comprehensive test suite is included in `test-habit-type-conversion.js` that verifies:
 1. Habit creation and initial state
 2. Entry creation and strength calculation
+3. Detailed warning message generation
-3. Conversions between all supported habit types
+4. Conversions between all supported habit types
-4. Strength preservation through conversions
+5. Strength preservation through conversions
-5. Proper entry data transformation
+6. Proper entry data transformation

 ## Files Modified

-1. `js/habits.js` - Added conversion logic and warning system
+1. `js/habits.js` - Added conversion logic and improved warning system
 2. `js/entries.js` - Added entry conversion and enhanced strength calculation
-3. `js/ui.js` - Added UI warnings for habit type changes
+3. `js/ui.js` - Added UI warnings for habit type changes using custom modals
 4. `test-habit-type-conversion.js` - Comprehensive test suite
 5. `run-tests.html` - Browser-based test runner
+6. `HABIT_CONVERSION_IMPLEMENTATION.md` - This documentation

 ## Usage

 When a user changes a habit type through the UI:
-1. A warning dialog is shown explaining the conversion implications
+1. A detailed warning dialog is shown in a custom modal explaining the conversion implications
 2. The user must confirm before proceeding
 3. All existing entries are converted according to the defined logic
 4. Habit strength is preserved throughout the process